openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 MUST first create an Event Stream.
 An Event Receiver creates a stream by making an HTTP POST request to the Configuration Endpoint.
 On receiving a valid request the Event Transmitter responds with a "201 Created" response containing a JSON {{RFC7159}} representation of the stream’s configuration in the body.
 The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.

 If a stream already exists, and the Transmitter allows multiple streams with the same Receiver, the Event Transmitter MUST respond with a new stream ID.
-If the Transmitter does not allow multiple streams with the same Receiver, it MUST respond respond with HTTP status code "409 Conflict".
+If the Transmitter does not allow multiple streams with the same Receiver, it MUST respond with HTTP status code "409 Conflict".
 The Receiver MAY then GET the existing stream configuration and, if desired, use PATCH or PUT to update or replace the existing stream configuration.